hannesgnann-hub/easyalias/windows_src/docs/ARCHITECTURE.md

 - Import scanning is limited to directories below the user profile and never scans system PATH folders.
 - Only one-command scripts are imported; labels, multiline logic, duplicate names, and location-dependent `%~dp0`/`%0` scripts are skipped.
 - Selected originals are backed up before managed files are written or old files are removed.
+- Portable backup files are parsed as data and never executed.
+- Trash provides a 30-day recovery window unless the user explicitly removes an entry permanently or empties it.
 - Folder-changing aliases persist in `cmd.exe`; from PowerShell they run as external commands and cannot change the parent PowerShell location.

 ## Runtime Notes